Browsers-software/browsers-software.github.io/content/_index.md

    - Select next: <kbd>↓</kbd> or <kbd>⇥ Tab</kbd>
    - Open in selected browser: <kbd>↵ Enter</kbd> or <kbd>Space</kbd>
  - To copy web address to clipboard, click on the web address in the bottom

+## FAQ

+**Q: Firefox shows two profiles: `default` and `default-release`?**

+**A:** Modern Firefox versions use `default-release` as the default profile for stable Firefox release, so you can hide the `default` profile by right-clicking and choosing `Hide Firefox default`.

+If you want to double check which Firefox profile is the default one, open Firefox and enter `about:profiles` in the address bar and find the profile with `Default Profile` set to `yes`.